gpvigano/VRSimTk/README.md

   * sample simulation

 ## Documentation
-A menu *AsImpL* is added to the Unity Editor main menu, with a sub-menu *Import OBJ model* that opens a window.
-In this window you can set paths and import settings, then you can press *Import* to start importing the selected model.
+A sub-menu *Import OBJ model [AsImpL]* is added to the Unity Editor Asset menu.
+It opens a window where you can set paths and import settings, then you can press *Import* to start importing the selected model.
 A progress bar shows the import progress and phase until the model has been loaded (or until you press *Cancel* to abort the process).
-A utility menu item `Capture screenshot` was added to take a screenshot, the file is named automatically and saved into the main project folder, then the folder is opened in your file manager.
+To the Window menu a sub-menu item `Capture screenshot [AsImpL]` is added to take a screenshot, the file is named automatically and saved into the main project folder, then the folder is opened in your file manager.

 An example scene is provided to demonstrate how a simulation can be imported/exported from/to XML.
-You can find this in the set of scenes named `TestSim`*.
+You can find this in the set of scenes named `TestSim*`.

 The code in this project *should* be prepared to be extended for supporting other data sources.
 Even if the only supported format is currently XML, the idea is to create a common framework on which the support for other data sources could be developed, allowing the exchange of data with other applications.